 Get an isolation note to give to your employer

-You can send an isolation note to your employer as proof you need to stay off work because you’ve been told you're a close contact and need to isolate.
+You can send an isolation note to your employer as proof you need to stay off work if you need to self-isolate.

 You don’t need to get a note from a GP.